Nera26/pokerhub/README.md

 This single command executes the backend and frontend unit tests, contract tests, and frontend E2E suite.

+Pull requests additionally run a lightweight soak smoke test via the `soak-smoke` workflow.
+It reuses `load/k6-ws-soak.js` with a shortened duration and reports metrics to Cloud Monitoring to catch performance regressions early.

 ## Release

 The release workflow publishes player documentation only after the following